23 Top Movies for Chinese Learners in 2025

 “Getting Home” is a classic Chinese comedy film released in 2007.
 It follows the story of a man named Zhao who owes a favor to his close friend and co-worker.

 The friend expresses his dying wish to be buried in the Three Gorges region.
 So Zhao, although poor, travels across the country carrying his dead friend.
-And in the process, he meets people from all walks of life, giving him insight into their struggles and stories.
+He meets people from all walks of life, giving him insight into their struggles and stories.

-The deep story made light-hearted with comedic elements makes it a must-watch.
-Besides, they kept the language simple and easy enough for beginners to follow.
+The deep story is light-hearted and has comedic elements, making it a must-watch.
+Besides, they kept the language simple and easy for beginners to follow.

 13. The Road Home (我的父亲母亲/ wǒde fùqin mǔqin) — 1999

 “The Road Home” is a quiet, charming love story set in rural China around fifty years ago.
-The story follows a young couple through their lives.
-Still, the majority of the story is set when they are children.
+The story follows a young couple through their lives, but most of it is set when they are children.

-The Chinese language learner will benefit from there aren’t too many characters.
+The Chinese language learner will benefit from the lack of too many characters.
 The tale is simple to follow, and the old couple’s son provides some narration.

-As a result, it’s simple to piece together the story.
-In addition, the film has excellent images and a soundtrack that keeps you engrossed throughout.
+As a result, the story is simple to piece together.
+The film also has excellent images and a soundtrack that keeps you entertained.

 It also allows Chinese language students to experience life in rural China before the Cultural Revolution’s modernization with none of the above themes.